zsparal/api-documentation/source/reference/v2/customers-api/list-customers.rst

               .. type:: array

-            - An array of customer objects as described in :ref:`Get customer <v2/customers-get>`.
+            - An array of customer objects as described in :doc:`Get customer </reference/v2/customers-api/get-customer>`.

    * - | ``_links``